Coronavirus is off-the-rails crazy

 Why is a receptionist doing more to stop me from contracting Covid-19 than any elected official?

-Our lives shouldn’t ground to a halt and we shouldn’t panic unnecessarily, each morning my Metro passes through a ghost station that was once a bomb shelter, if people lived underground in hostile conditions surely we can plod on with life too.
+Our lives shouldn’t ground to a halt and we shouldn’t panic unnecessarily and each morning my Metro passes through a ghost station that was once a bomb shelter.
+If people lived underground in hostile conditions surely we can plod on with our lives too.

 GOING NOWHERE: The sign above suggests some kind of accessibility but there is no elevator off the platform, only stairs.
 Governments need to watch the signs and be honest in their communication.

 IMPORTANT UPDATE: In my article, I never mentioned the limitations of using masks which was pointed out to me on Facebook by a woman called Marta Ros.
 I have enough scarfs at home that I can just put them into the wash at the end of the day and haven't used a mask myself because of the limited use they can offer unless you are directly exposed to people with Coronavirus and need a mask or are infected yourself.
 Such masks are meant to be disposable of course and not re-worn.